joao-gabriel-gois/serverless-certificate/README.md

  Two main functions let this happen:

  - `/generateCertificate`:
-<br> In the body of the request, using JSON format, it necessary to have the certificate id, the user name, and the user's grade for that certain course.
-It will respond a message confirming that the certificate was created and the url to it (pdf file on aws s3).
+<br> In the body of the request, using JSON format, it's necessary to inform the certificate id, the user name, and the user's grade for that certain course.
+It will respond with a message confirming that the certificate was created and the url to it (pdf file on aws s3).
+You can find more details in the __Running Remotely__ section examples.

  - `/verifyCertificate/{id}`:
 <br> By passing the certificate id in the route params, you can check if it is a valid one.<br>
-In case of being a valid one, it will respond with __status code__ `200` and get as response some info such as: the name of the user, the certificate pdf url (on aws s3) and a message confirming it is a valid certificate.
+In case of being a valid one, it will respond with __status code__ `200` and respond some info such as: the name of the user, the certificate pdf url (on aws s3) and a message confirming it is a valid certificate.
 In case it's not a valid certificate, it will respond with  a __status code__ `400` and a message informing it is not valid.

 ### Details: